GoogleCloudPlatform/oozie-to-airflow/README.md

 * [`wf:callback`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/365)
 * [`wf:group`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/364)
 * [`wf:appPath`](https://github.com/GoogleCloudPlatform/oozie-to-airflow/issues/363)

+All implemented function could be found in [o2a_libs](https://github.com/GoogleCloudPlatform/oozie-to-airflow/tree/master/o2a/o2a_libs) module.
+Camel case names of Oozie functions were substituted with snake case equivalents (ex. lastErrorNode becomes last_error_node).

 Additionally some already implemented functions may not preserve the full logic of the original EL-expression due to differences between Oozie and Airflow.
 It's difficult to implement it in generic-enough way to cover